sapcc/arc/README.md

 ## Development setup

+This development setup is tested with go 1.10

 To run a local mosquitto broker run the following docker container:

     docker run -it --rm -p 1883:1883 --name mosquitto sapcc/mosquitto